 A great spot for Mexican food if you want the trifecta of a fun atmosphere, tasty food, and top notch service all in one.
 Cody and I agree that the fajitas (I ordered the mixed fajitas) were some of the best we’ve had in our lives.
 Fantastic guacamole (is there such a thing as bad guac in Mexico??), friendly and prompt service, and a fun vibe with the live mariachi band.
 Although we loved this restaurant, it was more on the pricey side and, despite what our cab driver said, probably not 100% authentic Mexican food.
 Great crowd pleaser, howevs, for a meal with family or friends in a convenient location.
 Super clean bathroom too —> always a plus.
 La Parilla de Manolo- 8th Street between 15th and 20th Ave

-We fell in love with this quaint little spot because it was delicious, quick, and the owner treated us as if we were long-time friends.
+We fell in love with this quaint little spot among other Playa del Carmen restaurants because it was delicious, quick, and the owner treated us as if we were long-time friends.
 This Italian joint I’m sure has some great dinner options, but for breakfast we enjoyed scrambled eggs with fresh vegetables, and deliccccious fresh focaccia with bresaola, rocket, and parm.
 Very reasonably priced.
 We’d go back in a heartbeat.
 Tip: they take cash only ($$$$).
 Afrodisiako- 26th Street between 5th and 10th ave

 5. Negroamaro Italian Bar & Restaurant

 Being the pizza snob that I am, it’s hard for me to find something that I’ll tell my beloved friends or family to spend their money on.
 In fact we even tried another pizza place earlier in our trip (not gonna mention names) that had higher reviews that we thought was just “meh”.
 Negroamaro was delicious and filling and satisfied all our carb and mozzarella cravings.
 Although the owner was very nice and friendly, our server was a little absent minded and it took us a solid 20 minutes for us to get the bill, have him run our card, and return it to us.
 Worth it?
 Yes.
 You can only have tacos for so many meals.
-Check out this place and thank me later.
+Check out this place when you’re choosing among other Playa del Carmen restaurants and thank me later.
 Negroamaro Italian Bar & Restaurant- 5th Ave between 34th and 38th Street

 4. El Gallinero du Chocolat